impredicative/gitblobts/README.md

 Each filename contains an encoded nanosecond timestamp and format version number.

 Given the pull and push actions of git, collaborative use of the same remote repo is supported.
-To prevent merge conflicts, there is a one-to-many mapping of timestamp-to-filename.
+To prevent merge conflicts, there is a one-to-many mapping of timestamp to filenames.
 This is accomplished by including sufficient random bytes in the filename to ensure uniqueness.

 Subsequent retrieval of blobs is by a time range.